sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMOverview.md

 ```

 **Note:** The VM uses the 6502 Y register as the program counter (PC) within the current function page.
 This eliminates the need for zero page PC storage and enables efficient page-constrained execution.

+### Global Variables Page
+The VM provides a dedicated 256-byte page for global variables accessible from any function:
+- Allocated at startup from heap
+- Address stored in `globals` register (0x64-0x65)
+- Accessed via PUSHGB/POPGB (bytes) and PUSHGW/POPGW (words) with byte offsets
+- Perfect for storing dynamic memory pointers (16-bit addresses from MemAllocate)
+- Persistent across all function calls

 ### Function Organization
 - Functions start at page boundaries (0x2000, 0x2100, 0x2200...)